nrwl/nx-workshop/README.md

 - Easily move libs around your folder structure
 - Creating Storybook stories and e2e Cypress tests for your components

 To help you understand how to apply some of these lessons in your own projects, we'll try to build a more "real-world" example.
-However, because of the time constrains and to make sure we get to cover as much material as possible, we'll provide you with all the code for any "non-Nx" work you need to do - so you can focus learning to use Nx to its full potential.
+However, because of the time constrains and to make sure we get to cover as much material as possible, we'll provide you with all the code for any "non-Nx" work you need to do (like styling and configuring Angular routes) - so you can focus on learning to use Nx to its full potential.

 This is what we'll build: